hardspoon/better-agents/docs/WALKTHROUGH.md

 Claude Code will:
 1. Read AGENTS.md
 2. Set up the Python environment
-3. Learn from Agno docs (.cursorrules, llms.txt)
+3. Learn from Agno MCP (ask it about Agno best practices)
 4. Use LangWatch MCP for prompt management
 5. Start building your agent with best practices